NeneWang/learn-programming/python/lesson-notes/lesson-6a.md

 - Glass of water preparations
 for each table.

+So instead of just doing the following for the first table:

 ```
 Plate placed
 Napkin placed
 Table has been set for 1
 ```

+It should be doing this:

 ```
 Plate placed